Thousands cheer British Olympians on streets of London

 The sense of national pride generated by the successful running of the world's biggest sporting event contrasts with the sense of foreboding that built up before the Games, with the media questioning whether a country still in recession should be paying $14 billion to host a sports event.

-A last minute failure by a private company to provide enough security guards also raised fears about the Games taking place under a heavy military presence as organizers called up extra armed forces personnel to police the event.
+A last minute failure by a private company to provide enough security guards also raised fears about the Games taking place under a heavy military presence as organisers called up extra armed forces personnel to police the event.

 Instead the Games were deemed to have given Britain a much-needed lift, although, with years of government austerity ahead, questions remain over how long the feelgood factor will last.